East Window of All Saints Habergham Eaves, Burnley

-All Saints with St John the Baptist Church, Padiham Road, Burnley
+All Saints with St John the Baptist Church, Padiham Road, Burnley, Lancashire

 "The powerful East window at Habergham Eaves church, Lancashire: comparatively reticent in both colour and design in the lower portions of the five main lights, the upper half, in a stunning and haunting dramatic gesture, is thrown out of its vertical axis, the dislocated section exploding into rainbow colours, intersecting the gothic tracery.
 I should like to hail it as the great dissonant masterpiece of English ecclesiastical stained glass of the twentieth century." – Martin Harrison in the essay 'Eloquence from Intractability', from Brian Clarke: Architectural Artist, 1994.

-East window of All Saints Habergham Eaves, designed by Brian and made entirely by his own hand in 1976.
+East window of the Grade II listed All Saints Church Habergham Eaves, designed by Brian and made entirely by his own hand in 1976.

 "About 1973, Clarke first began to explore a noticeably personal pictorial language, though of necessity he worked on and around the conventions inherited from his art school training (and, importantly, from his thorough grounding in the craft processes).
 Initially, most of his commissions were for the Church of England, among them a controversial East window at Habergham Eaves, Lancashire, which stands as a landmark in architectonic but audaciously anti-historicist responses to Gothic window tracery."